 The above image showcases the pulse effect applied to the text hotspot marker.
 And this same can be applied to other hotspot markers.

 Global Marker Icon Styling

-This particular setting gives you control to make adjustments in the styling of each icon hotspot marker added on the image.
-Using global marker icon styling, you can give the same color to the icon marker, and adjust their size in a single go.
+This particular setting gives you control to make adjustments in the styling of each icon hotspot marker added to the image.
+Using global marker icon styling, you can give the same color to the icon marker, and adjust its size in a single go.
 However, keep in mind that you can achieve this only if you don’t apply individual customizations.